-- 40. Lexmark has not obtained a license to any of the Patents-in-Suit. - 41.
-Lexmark did not have Flexiworld's permission to make, use, sell, offer to sell, or import products or practice methods that are covered by one or more claims of any of the Patents-in-Suit. - 42.
-Lexmark has made, used, sold, offered to sell, and/or imported into the United States products as claimed in each of the Patents-in-Suit. - 43.
-Lexmark has infringed (literally and/or under the doctrine of equivalents), directly, indirectly, and/or through subsidiaries, agents, representatives, or intermediaries, one or more claims of each of the Patents-in-Suit by making, using, importing, testing, supplying, causing to be supplied, selling, and/or offering for sale in the United States wireless printers that infringe at least one claim of one or more of the Patents-in-Suit, including but not limited to Lexmark's Go Line series of wireless printers and those identified in Exhibits 5 and 8 hereto ("the Accused Wireless Printers").
+- 41. Lexmark has not obtained a license to any of the Patents-in-Suit. - 42.
+Lexmark did not have Flexiworld's permission to make, use, sell, offer to sell, or import products or practice methods that are covered by one or more claims of any of the Patents-in-Suit. - 43.
+Lexmark has made, used, sold, offered to sell, and/or imported into the United States products as claimed in each of the Patents-in-Suit. - 44.
+Lexmark has infringed (literally and/or under the doctrine of equivalents), directly, indirectly, and/or through subsidiaries, agents, representatives, or intermediaries, one or more of the Patents-in-Suit by making, using, selling, offering to sell, testing, supplying, causing to be supplied, and/or importing into the United States wireless printers that infringe at least one claim of one or more of the Patents-in-Suit, including but not limited to Lexmark's Go Line series of wireless printers and those identified in Exhibits 6 and 8 attached hereto ("the Accused Wireless Printers").